Temporary residence permit marked “Employee”

 - a permanent employment contract ;

-- Provided they have been awarded a work permit in advance, further to application by their employer in France to the DIRECCTE.
-When deciding whether to issue a work permit, DIRECCTE takes into account employment levels in the profession and region in question, by virtue of the principle of opposability of employment status.
+- Provided they have been awarded a work permit in advance, further to application by their employer in France.
+When deciding whether to issue a work permit, the competent authority takes into account employment levels in the profession and region in question, by virtue of the principle of opposability of employment status.
 Check our fact sheet on work permits to learn more about the procedure.

 Authorised length of stay